 This small batch recipe of Orange and Almond Breakfast Scones makes 4 scones.
 Perfect for just two, or to save a couple extra to eat for dessert later the same day.
 I speak from experience.
 And the scones are everything that you would want in a breakfast bread:

-- Easy – Since scones are basically a no-yeast bread, there is no need to worry about proofing, resting, a second proof, etc. etc. The dough easily comes together in one bowl in less than 10 minutes.
+- Easy – Since scones are a no-yeast bread, there is no need to worry about proofing, resting, a second proof, etc., etc. The dough easily comes together in one bowl in less than 10 minutes.

 - Tender – No dry scones here!
 The heavy cream and butter in the scones make sure the scones are tender, yet still have the bread quality.
 Think buttermilk biscuit, but a little sweeter.

-- Versatile – There is no rule that says scones have to be sweet.
+- Versatile – No rule says scones have to be sweet.
 I can envision a savory scone to scoop up the eggs and bacon for breakfast.

 - Flavorful – Along with the versatility of the scone, the flavor combinations are nearly endless for scones, and yet they are just as delicious plain.
 I think my next batch may just be plain old chocolate chip.